 Relationships are a gift.
 They challenge us to think outside of our own perspective and expand our ideas about the world.
 Many would report that relationships make life more enjoyable as they share important milestones and the sweet in-between moments of the everyday with those whom they love.
 And relationships give us powerful information about who we are and whether or not we are safe.

 Many of us invest a lot of time and energy ensuring that our relationships with others are healthy, connected, and close, but what about our relationship with ourselves what is our self-talk?

-If we are honest, how do we speak to ourselves?
+If we are honest, we have to examine how we speak to ourselves.
 Are we the type of friend we try to be to others?
 Are we encouraging and kind?
 Do we tell ourselves the truth about our value and worth?
 Or, do we spend most of our thoughts comparing ourselves to others or reflecting on why we are not good enough and repeating the lies about our identity that are sometimes easier to believe than not?

 Whatever your answers to these questions might be, we are wise to consider the messages we are giving ourselves.